Clean Beauty Swaps: What to Replace First (So You Don’t Waste Money)

 Anyways, just work down the list as things run out.
 You don't have to immediately throw everything you own away.

-Marketing and ingredient safety are not the same thing.
+Marketing and ingredient safety are not the same thing, and they’re often completely disconnected.
 Most clean beauty advice is optimized for what sells fastest, not what affects your body the most.
 This is also why I still run everything through SkinSafe even when it says "non-toxic" on the bottle.
 It's a free ingredient database that flags allergens and harmful chemicals so you can check what's actually in a product.

-Fair warning: once you start looking at ingredients, you cannot really stop.
+Fair warning: once you start looking at ingredients, you don’t really stop.
 I say this as someone who now reads the back of everything, including candles.
 You've been warned.

 Want notes like this when I figure something out the hard way?
 Join my newsletter here.